spacewired/spacewired.github.io/_posts/2019-05-04-Discussing-Black-Hole-Jets.md

 "Most Wanted Particle" by Jon Butterworth

-Background picture curtosy of SFN and the Event Horizon Telescope team.
+Background picture curtesy of SFN and the Event Horizon Telescope team.